kiranmv002/OOP-with-Java/README.md

 - `this` keyword refers to current object — used to avoid confusion between field and parameter.

 ---

+### ✅ day 12 — inheritance

+file → `Week4-OOP-Basics/Day12-Inheritance/`

+- inheritance lets child class get all properties and methods of parent class.
+- `extends` keyword is used for inheritance.
+- dog and cat both get `eat()` from animal but have their own methods.
+- manager and developer both extend employee and share name and salary.

+---

 ## 📈 Progress